fermat28/flutter_desktop_linux_graphic_bug_fixed/README.md

 - run "flutter run -d linux" command your app is working now

-# Frome de Command-line interface
+# From the Command-line interface

 If you prefer the command-line interface, you can use the ubuntu-drivers tool.
 Open your terminal (Ctrl+Alt+T), and run the following command to get information about your graphic card and available drivers: